SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 .. code-block:: scala

     val n1 = Node()
-    val VALUE = NamedType(UInt(16 bits))
+    val VALUE = SignalKey(UInt(16 bits))

     val n1Stuff = new n1.Area{
         val PLUS_ONE = insert(VALUE) + 1 // Equivalent to n1.insert(n1(VALUE)) + 1
     }

-Such feature is very usefull when you have parametrable pipelines locations for your hardware (see retiming example).
+Such feature is very useful when you have parametrizable pipeline locations for your hardware (see retiming example).

 Connectors
 ============

-There is few different connectors already implemented (but you could also create your own custom one) :
+There is few different connectors already implemented (but you could also create your own custom one).
+The idea of connectors is to connect two nodes together in various ways.
+They generally have a `up` Node and a `down` Node.

 DirectConnector
 ------------------